vineetsarpal/tab-tub/README.md

 *   **Intuitive Management:** Easily remove individual tabs or clear your entire tub with a single click.
 *   **Cross-Device Sync:** Your saved tabs automatically sync across all Chrome browsers where you're signed in, thanks to `chrome.storage.sync`.
 *   **Visual Tub:** A clear visual representation of your saved tabs, making organization straightforward.
-*   **Duplicate Prevention:** Avoid clutter; the "Drop All Tabs" feature intelligently prevents adding tabs that are already in your tub.
+*   **Duplicates Prevention:** Avoid clutter; the "Drop All Tabs" feature intelligently prevents adding tabs that are already in your tub.

 ## 💡 Usage